jbreckmckye/trkl/README.md

 ### observable.subscribe(fn, ?immediate)

-When an observable is updated, pass its new and old values to the supplied subscriber.
+When an observable's value changes, pass its new and old values to the supplied subscriber.

 ```javascript
 let numbers = trkl(1);